cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

         }
     ]);

-In the above example, you'll still get articles even if the author doesn't have a published profile.
-To only get articles written by authors with a published profile use :ref:`matching() <filtering-by-associated-data>`.
+In the above example, you'll still get authors even if they don't have a published profile.
+To only get authors with a published profile use :ref:`matching() <filtering-by-associated-data>`.
 If you have defined custom finders in your associations, you can use them inside ``contain()``::